 Volunteers and staff from Sarasota County, Sarasota Bay Estuary Program, VHB, and Orchid Oaks Condominium restored the Phillippi Creek shoreline.
 Source: Sarasota County Government

-Associated benefits include recreational opportunities, habitat enhancement for fish and birds, climate change mitigation, and increased property values and quality of life.
-Public-private partnerships that reduce nutrient loading to local waterways align with Sarasota County Government’s objective to protect and improve area surface water quality in compliance with National Pollutant Discharge Elimination System (NPDES) and MS4 permit regulations.
+These projects provide additional benefits such as recreational space, wildlife habitat, climate resilience, and increased property values.
+Public-private partnerships that reduce nutrient runoff support Sarasota County Government’s commitment to improving surface water quality in compliance with its National Pollutant Discharge Elimination System (NPDES) and MS4 permit.

 Overview